karelia/MockServer/README.md

 ## Ports

 If you give the server no port, it is assigned one at random.
-You can discover this using the <[KSMockServer port]> property, so that you can pass it on to the test code that will be making a connection.
+You can discover this using the <[KMS port]> property, so that you can pass it on to the test code that will be making a connection.

 This is generally preferrable to setting a fixed port, as the system doesn't always free up ports instantly, so if you